Zebrzydowski rebellion: History

+17th-century depiction of the rebellion.

 The Polish nobles who gathered at the rokosz formed a konfederacja and outlined their demands in 67 articles.
 They demanded Sigismund III's dethronement for breaching the Henrician Articles and the expulsion of the Jesuits from the Polish–Lithuanian Commonwealth.
 They further demanded for the Sejm (Parliament) to appoint state officials, instead of the King; for local officials to be elected, not appointed, and for Protestants' rights to be expanded and protected.

 The 1607 Sejm rejected those demands.
 Meanwhile, the rebel nobles gathered in Guzów.
 In 1607, the Royal Army, led by Hetman Jan Karol Chodkiewicz, was sent to pacify the rebels.
 A full-scale battle ensued on July 5 or 6 (sources vary), with 200 casualties, which resulted in the victory of the royal forces.

-17th century depiction of the rebellion.

 By 1609, the rebellion was over.
 Two years after the start of the revolt, the rebellious nobles formally surrendered to the king at the 1609 meeting of the Sejm, which became known as the Pacification Sejm.
 In return, the rebels were granted leniency.
 Many royal supporters, including Hetman Chodkiewicz, had successfully argued for amnesty for the rebels.

 Despite the failure of the rebellion, it ruined any chance that Sigismund III had to strengthen his role in the government.
 The Polish historian Oskar Halecki wrote:

-"The first rebellion in Polish history had sinister consequences.
+The first rebellion in Polish history had sinister consequences.
 Royalty lost, to great extent, the moral prestige it had enjoyed....
-The Polish constitution was henceforth regarded as sacrosanct and the king had to renounce not only the idea of making any far-reaching changes in it, but even any reform."
+The Polish constitution was henceforth regarded as sacrosanct and the king had to renounce not only the idea of making any far-reaching changes in it, but even any reform.

 After the rebellion, King Sigismund attempted to funnel the nobles' restless energy into external wars.
-That was one factor that led to the official Commonwealth involvement in the Polish-Muscovite War (1609–18), which followed the Dimitriads (1605–09).
+That was one factor that led to the official Commonwealth involvement in the Polish–Russian War of 1609–1618, which followed the Dimitriads (1605–1609).